 “When chefs come here, they come from high end cooking.
 They have to get used to not being able to work so precisely.
 But you also don’t really need all of this precision and perfect colour and perfect consistency, because it’s kind of a primordial cooking style.”

 Fuelled by a mix of beech, birch and ash wood from Brandenburg, the menu rotates frequently

-A couple of open-fire dining destinations have surfaced in Berlin in the last couple of years (and fire-focused Stoke set to open in Kreuzberg fairly soon) but it’s unlikely you’ll see them cropping up everywhere.
-It’s logistically tricky: in the case of Kramer, Beck had to fit the restaurant’s space out with a special ventilation system to handle the heat and smoke – and (in an environmentally friendly twist) the restaurant now helps to supply the whole building above it with heat and hot water.
+A couple of open-fire dining destinations have surfaced in Berlin in the last couple of years, but it’s unlikely you’ll see them cropping up everywhere.
+It’s logistically tricky: in the case of the restaurant Kramer, the space had to be fitted with a special ventilation system to handle the heat and smoke – and (in an environmentally friendly twist) the restaurant now helps to supply the whole building above it with heat and hot water.

 But those extra expenses are worth it for some fine, charred-yet-juicy plates.
 So which spots are already setting Berlin alight?

 Fire is at the literal center of Kramer: the restaurant is in a rough U-shape so that pretty much every seat in the room can witness the char-grilling first hand.

 Kramer has experience at an open-fire beach restaurant in the Philippines